VanzT/PicoCalc-Toys/README.md

 nostromo.bas - farily proud of this one.
 Another Alien inspired animation

+othello.bas - what it sounds like.
+Two player wifi only.

 rgb.bas - I put an 8 RGB LED strip inside my pico and this makes neat effects.
 Totally stolen from https://steinlaus.de/rgb-led-stick-fuer-den-picocalc/ and they deserve all credit.

+sysinfo.bas - I just wanted to know my IP address without a lot of typing.
+So it is with a few extra things to make it seem more fancy than it really is.

+xfer.bas - a file transfer program to copy files between 2 PicoCalc devices.
+It uses UDP, so you know it's rock solid!  /s  Actually, it works pretty well for what it is.